 Many would argue that this beautiful little cove hidden away in plain sight deserves a higher spot on the list.

-Indeed, Kamakahonu Beach has all the aloha feels one could ask for.
-Additionally, it could not be more conveniently located in proximity to Kailua-Kona town.
+Indeed, Kamakahonu Beach has all the aloha spirit one could ask for.
+Additionally, it could not be more conveniently located near Kailua-Kona town.

 From the shore, beachgoers have access to a protected cove with gentle, clear water and a view of the (reconstructed) residence of King Kamehameha I.